-This year marks the 48th anniversary of the Illinois Master Gardener program.
-With over 3,000 members today, Illinois Master Gardeners have given more than 2,309,348 volunteer hours - a value of over $46 million - to the state.
+This year marks the 46th anniversary of the Illinois Master Gardener program.
+With over 2,600 volunteers today, Illinois Master Gardeners have given more than 2,309,348 volunteer hours, a value of over $46 million, to the state.

-Individuals do not have to be gardening experts to become Master Gardeners.
-They only need an interest in gardening, some time to volunteer in the community, and a desire to share their knowledge with others.
+You don’t have to be a gardening expert to become a Master Gardener.
+All you need is an interest in gardening, some time to volunteer in the community, and a desire to share your knowledge with others.
 The program is more about connections; connecting people with other gardeners, with their community, and with reliable resources for information.
-Once connections are forged, it is time to get sowing and growing in many meaningful community projects.
+Once connections are forged, it’s time to get sowing and growing in our many meaningful community projects.

-The 2019 Winter Master Gardener Online Training includes 13 modules - an introduction and 12 subject-areas.
+The 2021 Master Gardener online training includes 13 modules - an introduction and 12 subject-areas.
 Module topics include: Botany; Soils and Fertilizers; Plant Diseases; Entomology; Integrated Pest Management; Annuals and Perennials; Trees, Shrubs and Woody Vines; Lawns; Small and Tree Fruits; Vegetables; Composting/Organic Gardening; and Living with Wildlife.

 Each module consists of several videos and an online quiz; therefore, a strong internet connection is highly recommended.
 Please note this training is not being offered in local Extension offices, but must be completed through use of a personal computer or other computer access.
 The registration cost for the program is $300, which includes the Master Gardener manual.